mdvanes/SynergyChrome/readme.md

 ## What doesn't work (yet)

-* FIX GA!!!!!!!!!!!

-* When clicking the bookmark outside Synergy, redirect to Synergy and then load the bookmarklet
 * Delete and save buttons at the end of the hour rows
 * Screens for Full Suite users
 * enable keyboard shortcut: S (save hours)